 Finally, I just could not bring myself to delete this photo or story from the post back in 2015, when I was updating it.
 It is a personal thing that I loved sharing with you all back then and still love to share.
 If you do not like to read feel free and skip to the recipe part.

 Almost 2 weeks ago, we took the kids to a concert organized by the Islamic Relief USA to help children around the world.
 My kids went there to see one of their favorite singers Raef.
 Raef is a singer who sings what i call "clean music" , I can totally leave my kids watching his videos without any worries of what they will see or hear.
 They were very thrilled to see him, specially my 5 year old.

 He kept on asking about him for the whole concert as his part came last, and just when he was about to fall asleep, Raef showed up and you can never imagine the smile on his little face and the excitement that he felt.

 A BIG thank you to Raef, who did not turn his back to his little fan, now we wake up and sleep on his songs :).
-We really did enjoy the concert with all its parts specially Omar Regan who cracked us up with his hilarious jokes about Muslims and the Arab countries.
+We really did enjoy the concert with all its parts specially Omar Regan who cracked us up with his hilarious jokes.

 It was a fun night for the whole family with a noble cause.
 The only problem I have right now is that my home is, suddenly, filled with singers and they all want to take guitar lessons :/.